Skip to main content

 License fees

 One annual application is good for four events.
-However, if all four dates are not requested at application time, an organization may amend or add dates by requesting an amendment in writing 30 days prior to an event.
+However, if all four dates are not requested at application time, an organization may amend or add dates by requesting an amendment in writing at least 30 days prior to an event.

 • Organizations conducting charitable games are required to pay a $400 license fee.
 Licenses are valid for two years.